 Vision Screening programs

 Amblyopia is not an uncommon problem in children.
-While ophthalmologists are the physicians who eventually treat the disorder, the patient is most often first seen by a nurse, primary care provider or the pharmacist.
+While ophthalmologists are the physicians who eventually treat the disorder, the patient is most often first seen by a nurse, primary care provider or pharmacist as part of the interprofessional healthcare team.
 Without an appropriate referral, the child is at risk for permanent vision loss and poor cosmesis.
 Nurses may see the child in the pediatric clinic or the parent may have asked the nurse for a consult.
 Similarly, the pharmacist is always one of the first professionals to encounter amblyopia in the retail store.
-This is the ideal time to make a referral to an ophthalmologist.
+This is the ideal time to make a strong suggestion for a referral to an ophthalmologist.
 The longer the condition remains undiagnosed and untreated, the poorer the outcome.
 All parents need to be educated by the clinicians and specialty ophthalmic nurses regarding the importance of compliance with treatment and follow up.

 |||Seignette K,Levelt CN, Amblyopia: The Thalamus Is a No-Go Area for Visual Acuity.
 Current biology : CB.
 2018 Jun 18 [PubMed PMID: 29920266]|